Li Cunxu — An Excellent Warlord and A Passionate Actor

 Besides his father’s noble title and army, Li Cunxu also remembered his father’s last command, to defeat people that betrayed him, and to overthrow Zhu Wen to revenge for the Tang Empire.

 Invincible General Li Cunxu and His Successful Vengeance

 Li Cunxu was quite a good militarist, and even a better general than his father, just as his former emperor Li Ye had been predicted.

-Zhu realized that Cunxu was far better than any of his own sons, and his kingdom might be perished by this young man.
+Years later, he defeated Zhu Wen again in a large-scale war, which made Zhu Wen feel ashamed and desperate.
+He realized that Li Cunxu was far better than any of his sons, and his kingdom might be perished by this young man.

-Reestablishment of the Empire Tang
+Reestablishment of the Tang Empire

 A Professional Actor and A Failed Emperor

 Most importantly, Li Cunxu was a passionate fan of drama.

 As an emperor, he did not only enjoy watching dramas, he also wrote lyrics and music, and enjoyed dressing up and performing.

 Moreover, he even took a stage name, made friends with, and empowered lots of actors.